API reference#

 Tokenizes a format string with optional arguments and sets the

-variable to the token.
+_pw_tokenizer_tokenvariable to the token.
 Must be used in its own scope, since the same variable is used in every invocation.The tokenized string uses the specified tokenization domain .
 Use

-to keep all bits.This macro checks that the printf-style format string matches the arguments, stores the format string in a special section, and calculates the string’s token at compile time.
+PW_TOKENIZER_DEFAULT_DOMAINfor the default.
+The token also may be masked; useUINT32_MAXto keep all bits.This macro checks that the printf-style format string matches the arguments, stores the format string in a special section, and calculates the string’s token at compile time.

 -